daihocmo/learn-vietnamese/docs/guide.md

 - The pronunciation is clearer, sharper, easier to comprehend.
 - Northern dialect is Vietnamese standard dialect.
 - The characters and the tones sound consistent in Northern dialect.

 Don't worry about the dialects too much when you have just started learning Vietnamese.
 The dialect only matters in listening and speaking (I know most of Vietnamese learners know this, but still, I want to emphasize it)

 You might wanna watch [this video](https://youtu.be/y1fF69jiavU?si=3f2CvFzjN-8zxPNP) before reading this whole learning guide.
 This video was made by a successful Vietnamese learner - aNcari (Her Youtube channel name).

 ### Beginner study process

 The learning process for the beginner consists of:

 - Learning the alphabet (29 letters) and tones (5 tones).

-- Learning basic vocabulary with a program called _Anki_ (If you know Japanese or Chinese, it would be easier to acquire Vietnamese vocabulary).
+- Learning basic vocabulary with a program called _Anki_

 - Learning grammar through a _YouTube_ playlist or a full-text guide.